berquerant/grdep/README.md

       - r: "^install (?P<v>.+)$"
         tmpl: "$v"
       - sh: "tr ' ' '\n'"
+  - name: docker from
+    category: "dockerfile"
+    matcher:
+      - g: "FROM*"
 # Normalize categories and nodes.
 # If there is no match, the value remains as is.
 normalizer: